jalspach/AquaPanix/about.md

 ___
 ___
 ## Me
-This is a little about me.
-Not sure why this isn't formatting yet...maybe give it time.
+<b>This is a little about me.
+Not sure why this isn't formatting yet...maybe give it time.</b>